notmish/dwm/README.md

 ---

-### I'm a startx guy so I use xinit. if you use things like SDDM or others make sure to copy the lines inside .xinitrc to your .xsessionrc and .xprofiles
+### I'm a startx guy so I use xinit. if you use things like SDDM or others make sure to copy the lines inside .xinitrc to your .xsession and .xprofile

 ## ⌨️ Keybindings